 This short document is simply a reinforcement piece that you can include with listing presentations.

 These letters are designed to be customized with details such as the address of the new listing and the attributes of the area.
 You could alter all of them to make generic “one size fits all” letters, and I have included a generic version of the “Just Listed” letter, but I don’t recommend it.
+You’ll generate more new listings by adding details that generate interest.

 Specificity generates interest – and you want your letters to be read.